Ahmed-Bassem-Elkholy/Nile-air/README.md

 - **Aircraft Exterior Design**: A creative livery showcasing the new identity.
 - **Onboard Packaging**: Branded meal boxes, kits, and other in-flight essentials.
 - **Seat Design Elements**: Branded headrest covers and seat styling concepts.
 - **Ticket Design**: A fresh, modern look for boarding passes and tickets.
-- **Uniform Design**: Stylish and professional uniforms for the ground crew.
 - **Business Card Design**: Professional business cards for staff and management.

----

-## 🎯 Objectives of the Campaign
-- Enhance brand awareness and strengthen Nile Air’s presence in the market.
-- Increase bookings through the official website and mobile application.
-- Improve brand perception, positioning Nile Air as the airline of **comfort, safety, and reliability**.

 ---

 ## 🗓 Project Timeline